jevonbeck/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 =================

 ## Introduction
 This codebook describes the data in the dataset produced by "run_analysis.R".
 The script takes a subset of the data from the Human Activity Recognition Using Smartphones Dataset and produces the average of the time and frequency domain variables for each activity and each person.
+Recall that there were 30 subjects each performing 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) in the original dataset.
 The subset of features extracted is described below.

 ## Features
 The Human Activity Recognition Using Smartphones Dataset contains a set of features obtained from activity measurements.
 The main features are described as follows: